KushalD1999/KushalD1999/README.md

 ### About me:
 - 👋 Hi, I’m Kushal
-- 👀 I’m interested in Software Development maily focused on backend dev, infrastructure and distributed systems.
+- 👀 I’m interested in Software Development maily focused on backend, infrastructure and distributed systems.

 ### Languages and Tools: